Jimmy Jacobs: The Age of the Fall (2007–2009)

 The group at this time had an open invitation for Austin Aries to join them, writing blogs and posting YouTube videos about and directed at him.
 Tammy Lynn Sytch had made a counter offer to Aries of her services (including offering money and sex) against him joining the group.
 On March 30, 2008, Aries left the ring with Lacey, who was going to 'convince' him, and it was implied that the two had sex.
-At this show Rain accompanied the group to the ring, as she has done in Full Impact Pro, because the show was in Florida.
+At this show, Rain accompanied the group to the ring, as she has done in Full Impact Pro, because the show was in Florida.
 On April 19, Aries not only turned down the invitation into the group, Lacey left the group instead, siding with Aries romantically.
 Jacobs, heartbroken by Lacey leaving him, broke down in the ring to the chants of "Cry, Jimmy, Cry!" from fans and being covered with streamers.
 Later in the show Jacobs showed signs of a mental breakdown as he hit himself in the head with his trademark spike, to the concern of his fellow group members.
 The main event was changed as Jacobs pulled out.
-"The Vulture Squad" (Ruckus, Jigsaw and Jack Evans) were then beaten by the combination of Matthews, Black and Gowen (who replaced Jacobs).
-Post match Jacobs called out Aries and the two brawled, before Aries was attacked Black, Matthews and Gowen.
+The Vulture Squad (Ruckus, Jigsaw and Jack Evans) were then beaten by the combination of Matthews, Black and Gowen (who replaced Jacobs).
+Post match, Jacobs called out Aries and the two brawled, before Aries was attacked Black, Matthews and Gowen.
 Jacobs went to attack Aries with his spike, but stopped when Lacey begged him not to.
 On October 25, Jacobs and Aries then had an Anything Goes match where Jacobs won, but lost a Dog Collar match to Aries on November 8, after losing a large amount of blood.
 In a match set to end the feud, Jacobs lost to Aries in an "I Quit" match at Rising Above.
-During the match Lacey returned and almost threw in the towel for Aries, but Aries begged her not to.
-Lacey then prevented Tyler Black from throwing in the towel for Jacobs, forcing Jacobs to say "I Quit".
+During the match, Lacey returned and almost threw in the towel for Aries, but Aries begged her not to.
+Lacey then prevented Black from throwing in the towel for Jacobs, forcing Jacobs to say "I Quit".